by Brian Tomasik

 One reason to think that killing non-target organisms does reduce total bug populations is that some non-target organisms contribute to nutrient cycling and soil fertility, whereas soil sprayed with broad-spectrum insecticides tends to be more lifeless and stagnant.
 So by reducing soil fertility, insecticides may reduce the rate at which new non-target bugs can be born.
 This video shows the ways in which soil organisms increase primary productivity of crop fields, although some effects of soil organisms, like suppressing weed growth, might reduce primary productivity.

 I don't know which side of this debate is stronger, and I'd be interested to see more research.
-My inclination is to guess that killing non-target organisms does indeed reduce total bug deaths in the long run, but I don't have data on this.

 This piece has benefited from discussions with several people, including Jeffrey Lockwood and Carl Shulman.